 A Smart Sprinkler System has an irrigation controller that can be operated through a smartphone, tablet or laptop.
 The Wi-Fi smart controller manages the entire irrigation process of a home.
-It can:

-- Allow users to program irrigation zones to the grass type, number of shrubs/plants, and shade or sun levels to help prevent over-saturation and runoff - Connect to local weather stations and various sensors throughout the irrigation system
+Users can program irrigation zones to grass type, number of shrubs/plants, shade or sun levels to help prevent over-saturation and runoff.